nathanielknight/tiddly-wiki-server/README.md

 setup a Tiddlywiki with it and see if it behaves the way you'd expect.
 The server aims to have feature parity with the first-party NodeJS backend; any discrepancy is a potential bug, which I'd be very grateful to have reported!

+## Code of Conduct

+Contributors are expected to abide by the [Contributor Covenant](https://www.contributor-covenant.org/).